Ohyoukillkenny/riscv-simulator/README.md

 The **mem** directory contains the code of the Memory.

-The **test** directory contains the tests we written for our simulator, and you get some insight about how the whole simulator works by checking the code in *test-cpu.cpp*.
+The **test** directory contains the tests we wrote for our simulator, and you get some insight about how the whole simulator works by checking the code in *test-cpu.cpp*.

 The **main.cpp** file contains code for starting the simulation.

 The **exe.txt** file contains the instructions we want to run on our simulated CPU.
 We wrote a simple example in this file.

-##### Compiling
+### Compiling

 **Remarks:**